 Eviction costs range from $500.00 to $3,000.00 depending upon the amount of furniture or tenant property that needs to be removed from the home.
 The timeline below is simply meant to be a helpful guide, and certain time frames may vary depending on each person's circumstances.

-The Three-day Notice informs the tenant they are being asked to leave the property and why.
-This notice can be given in person or posted on the door of the property, and may be called a Notice to Quit, Notice to Vacate, or Demand for Compliance.
+The 3-Day Notice was recently changed to the 10-Day Notice and it informs the tenant they are being asked to leave the property and why.
+This notice can be given in person or posted on the door of the property, and may be called a Notice to Quit, Notice to Vacate or Demand for Compliance.

 The Summons, Complaint and Answer is found in the F.E.D.
 This Summons In Forcible Entry and Unlawful Detainer document informs the tenant that there is a court hearing regarding the eviction.